UtrechtUniversity/yoda/docs/design/metadata/metadata-import-export-technical.md

 ---
+title: Metadata import and export
-grand_parent: Software design
+grand_parent: Software Design
 parent: Metadata
 ---
 # Metadata import and export functionality

-The import and export functionality establishes the bridge between the REACT form, JSON schema based, and the YoDa application XML.
+The import and export functionality establishes the bridge between the REACT form, JSON schema based, and the Yoda application XML.

 In essence
 -the export functionality transforms the JSON data that was posted by the form into the yoda-metadata.xml conform the Yoda application requirements for the layout of the XML.